ANKITKISLAYA/Exploring-Neural-Networks/README.md

-# Neural Network Basics
+# Exploring-Neural-Networks

 This repository contains a collection of conceptual projects and code examples related to neural networks.
-Each folder in this repository focuses on a specific topic and contains projects that were completed during my learning journey of neural networks, inspired by the Udacity Deep Learning Nanodegree program.
+Each folder in this repository focuses on a specific topic and contains projects that were completed during my learning journey of neural networks, inspired by the Udacity Deep Learning Course.

 ## Table of Contents